-ATTACHMENT 4.23
+ATTACHMENT 4.13

-NOTIFYING STUDENTS OF A DEATH | SUICIDE / PERMITTED TO DISCLOSE
+NOTIFYING ALL STUDENTS OF A DEATH | NON-SUICIDE / NOT PERMITTED TO DISCLOSE

-The following script is intended to be used when notifying students of a death.
-In this case, "death" refers to a staff or student suicide-death and the family has given the school permission to disclose cause of death.
+The following script is intended to be used when initially notifying students about a death.
+In this case, "death" refers to a staff or student death that is not a suicide, or a staff or student suicide-death when the family has not given the school permission to disclose cause of death.